In this page, I will put one or more “tiny treasure(s)” on a vector graphics illustration and let you find it (them).

 First get the PDF file in question by clicking “Get its PDF” icon as shown below.

 Then I recommend saving the file on your local storage of your PC or smart phone if possible for patient treasure hunting.

-When you find the area where the treasure may be in, try to zoom in the area with a “zoom tool” such like Marquee zoom to show it.
+When you find the area where the treasure may be in, try to zoom in the area with a “zoom tool” such like Marquee zoom on a PC or your two fingers on a smart phone to show it.
 If you are right, you can see the treasure object drawn precisely there.

 Thus, as an image created in vector graphics can be scaled to any size without sacrificing its quality, it is possible to put treasure objects at any size on the area of the illustration.

 This is a simple exercise so I will show you the answer from the beginning.
 Needless to say, the treasure on the illustration is a diamond ring the woman put on her finger.

 At a glance, you may see the ring was drawn in a negligent way.
 But if you zoom in the area, you must see a clear diamond ring there.

 In vast Mongolian steppe, a man sees nine women wearing native costume standing far from there.
 They seem to prepare to take a commemorative picture for a coming festival.
 As he has good eyes, he recognizes that one of them may be his daughter.